dsnair/React-component-examples/DAY_FOUR_README.md

   - Create a `LogoHeader` styled-component.div.
   - Create a `LogoImage` styled-component.img that fills-in the background.

-- [ ] Re-factor your `PostContainer` component to only use styled components.
+- [ ] Re-factor your `PostContainer` component to only use styled-components.
   - Start with the `UserThumbnail` and `Username`.
   - Note that the `Username` styles could most certainly be used by your `CommentSection` component as well.
   - To achieve this, you'll simply just build out your reusable `styled-component` inside of a `Styles/Reusables` directory.
 This is where you could store all of your reusable styled-components and export them out of their respective files to then import them for reuse.
     - Notice that the `Username` on top of the Post is a bit bolder than the `Username`'s found in the comment section.
 If there is a way to make this reusable styled-component, accept a prop that will distinguish it.

-- [ ] Now, move onto the `CommmentSection` and get rid of any CSS that you don't need.
+- [x] Now, move onto the `CommmentSection` and get rid of any CSS that you don't need.

 - By now, you're a pro at using `Styled-Components` and we hope you're armed with the ammo necessary to choose whether or not you like using it as opposed to vanilla CSS or even a Pre-Processor.
 We don't want you to believe that there is never a time and place for both native CSS/Pre-processing to exist.
 But, at least now you have a variety of weapons you can choose from to get the job done.